Three-coloring triangle-free graphs on surfaces IV. Bounding face sizes of 4-critical graphs

-An embedding of $G$ in $\Sigma$ is \emph{normal} if each cuff $C$ that intersects $G$ either does so in exactly one vertex $v$ or is equal to a cycle $B$ in $G$.
-In the former case, we call the subgraph with vertex set $\{v\}$ and no edges a \emph{vertex ring} (for briefness, we will sometimes refer to the vertex $v$ as a vertex ring) and the face of $G$ that contains $C$ the \emph{cuff face} of $v$.
-In the latter case, note that $B$ is the boundary walk of the face $\hat{C}$ of $G$; we say that $B$ is a \emph{facial ring}.
-A \emph{ring} is a vertex ring or a facial ring.
-A face of $G$ is a \emph{ring face} if it is equal to $\hat{C}$ for some ring $C$, and it is \emph{internal} otherwise (in particular, the cuff face of a vertex ring is internal).
-We write $F(G)$ for the set of internal faces of $G$.
-A vertex $v$ of $G$ is a \emph{ring vertex} if $v$ is incident with a ring (i.e., it is drawn in the boundary of $\Sigma$), and \emph{internal} otherwise.
-A cycle $K$ in $G$ \emph{separates the surface} if $\hat{\Sigma}-K$ has two components, and $K$ is \emph{non-separating} otherwise.
+Consider a ring $R$.
+If $R$ is a triangle and at most one vertex of $R$ has degree greater than two in $G$, we say that $R$ is a \emph{vertex-like ring}.
+A ring with only vertices of degree two is \emph{isolated}.
+For a vertex-like ring $R$ that is not isolated, the \emph{main} vertex of $R$ is its vertex of degree greater than two.
+A vertex $v$ of $G$ is a \emph{ring vertex} if $v$ is contained in a ring (i.e., $v$ is drawn in the boundary of $\Sigma$), and $v$ is \emph{internal} otherwise.